mariadb-operator/mariadb-operator/docs/MAXSCALE.md

       address: mariadb-galera-2.mariadb-galera-internal.default.svc.cluster.local
 ```

 As you could see, you can refer to a in-cluser MariaDB server by providing the DNS names of the `MariaDB` `Pods` as server addresses.
-In addition, you can also refer to external MariaDB instances running outside of the Kubernetes cluster where `mariadb-operator` was deployed, see this [example](../examples/manifests/mariadb_v1alpha1_maxscale_external.yaml):
+In addition, you can also refer to external MariaDB instances running outside of the Kubernetes cluster where `mariadb-operator` was deployed:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1